trucngo100/data-analyst-portfolio-projects/ibm_human_resources/hr-readme.md

 ## 2. Python - Data Cleaning
 - I have taken reference of this link to conduct dimension reduction: [GeekForGeek](https://www.geeksforgeeks.org/machine-learning/ibm-hr-analytics-on-employee-attrition-performance-using-random-forest-classifier/)
 - First, I used random forest to identify the most significant predictor of attrition, which is 'Monthly Income'.
 This means that the higher the income, the more motivated an employee is to stay with IBM.
 - Next, I dived deeper into understanding drivers behind high income.
 A high income is determined by the job level and surprisingly the total working years and salary does not have perfectly linear relationship.
 This means that regardless of the years that employee contributes to IBM, it is not guaranteed that they will get the pay raise.
-This suggests for a better policy to retain and reward employees who have stayed with IBM for a long time.
+This suggests for a better policy to retain and reward employees who have stayed with IBM for a tenure of more than 5 years.
 ![img alt](https://github.com/trucngo100/data-analyst-portfolio-projects/blob/main/assets/hr-income_regardless.png)
 ## Technical Challenges
 - There are more than 20 categorical variables in this dataset and to pin down the variables that are highly correlated with the attrition was the main challenge.
 - First, I conducted dimension reduction by applying random forest.
-From there
+From there, I applied linear regression algorithms to find factors that are highly correlated with the income.
 - Personal thought: the most exciting part while doing this project is that I got to learn so much about using AI to write difficult Machine Learning code.
 Still, interpreting and coming up with the right questions to ask was the essence of the great output.
-The AI-generated code was not correct, so I have to go back and forth to check the logic and make any tailored adjustments.
+With background knowledge in machine learning, I refine the AI-generated code which contains irrelevant code snippets or just redundant lines of code.
-- There were some variables that I have not touched on yet, and they are the variables that reflect employee's satisfaction about their job.
+- Limitation: There were some variables that I have not touched on yet, and they are the variables that reflect employee's satisfaction about their job.